Techofficer/prelauncher/README.md

 If you discover any bugs, feel free to [create an issue](https://github.com/Techofficer/prelauncher/issues) on GitHub.
 Please add as much information as possible to help us fixing the possible bug.
 We also encourage you to help even more by forking and sending us a pull request.

 ## License
 MIT License.
-Copyright 2015 Techofficer. http://techofficer.co
+Copyright 2016 Prelauncher. http://prelauncher.io

-You are not granted rights or licenses to the trademarks of the Techofficer, including without limitation the Prelauncher name or logo.
+You are not granted rights or licenses to the trademarks of the Prelauncher, including without limitation the Prelauncher name or logo.

 ## Advanced Prelaunch Website
 ![Prelauncher](http://prelauncher.info/prelauncher-black.png)